Connecticut Net Metering

-The Eversource Net Metering program is a renewable rate program available to customers using their own renewable energy source to generate electricity.
+The Eversource Class I Net Metering program is for customers who generate their own electricity with a renewable energy source (e.g., solar, wind, hydropower or geothermal).

 If you are installing distributed generation (e.g., solar panels) that is <2 MW, or already have a generator, you may be eligible for net metering, a method of measuring the energy consumed and produced by a customer’s generating facility.

 If you are a customer applying for electrical interconnection, and you want to be considered for net metering, your on-line application is all you need to apply for net metering.

 A sample net metering bill as well as answers to frequently asked questions is also available.